Stefano-Civelli/HypermediaProject-2022/README.md

 Most of the functionalities/best practices provided by the Nuxt framework have been used.
 For example Layouts (also the built in functionality for the error page management), dynamic pages, components, Nuxt-Links.

+Another very important Nuxt feature we used is SSR like mentioned in the previous sections.

+We also implemented "meta" tags the Nuxt way by adding it in the `head()` function of pages

 We used most of the dedicated directories provided by Nuxt: